nkooman-bzs/kontent-ai-migration-toolkit/README.md

 ### How are referenced content items & asset handled?

-If you have a reference to a content item or asset (i.e. in linked items element, asset element, rich text element...) the migration toolkit first checks whether the referenced object exists (based on item or asset `codename`) and if it does, successfuly sets the reference.
+If you have a reference to a content item or asset (i.e. in linked items element, asset element, rich text element...) the migration toolkit first checks whether the referenced object exists (based on item or asset `codename`) and if it does, successfully sets the reference.
 If the object does not exist, it will be referenced by an `external_id` which creates a placeholder for the item until it becomes available.

 See the table below to learn how `external_id` is generated by default: